Subjective and Objective Quality-of-Experience Evaluation Study for Live Video Streaming: Experiment

 \subsection{Implementation Details}

-The Tao-QoE model is implemented in PyTorch\cite{pytorch}, with the Swin Transformer backbone utilizing pretrained weights from the ImageNet-1K database\cite{imagenet} for semantic feature extraction.
-Additionally, the ResNet3D-18 employs pretrained weights from the Kinetics-400 database\cite{kay2017kinetics}.
-The weights of both the multi-scale feature fusion sub-network and sub-feature regression are initialized randomly.
-Regarding the semantic feature extraction sub-network, it operates at the original resolution(1920 $\times$ 1080 or 1280 $\times$ 960) of input video frames.
-The flow motion feature extraction sub-network involves the extraction of optical flow maps from video frames at their original resolution, followed by resizing the optical flow map to 224 $\times$ 224 and inputting it into a ResNet-18 3D-CNN.
+The Tao-QoE model is implemented in PyTorch~\cite{pytorch}, with the Swin Transformer~\cite{swin} backbone utilizing pretrained weights from the ImageNet-1K ~\cite{imagenet} for semantic feature extraction.
+Additionally, the ResNet3D-18~\cite{resnet} pretrained on the Kinetics-400 ~\cite{imagenet} is adopted as the feature extraction network for the motion feature extraction module.
+The weights of both the multi-scale feature fusion module and the feature regression module are initialized randomly.
+The semantic feature extraction module processes input video frames at their original resolution ($1080 \times 1920$ or $960 \times 1280$).
+Meanwhile, the optiacl flow motion feature extraction module first extracts optical flow maps from the video frames at their original resolution, then resizes the maps to $224 \times 224$, and finally feeds them into a ResNet-18 3D-CNN.
 Our model was trained and tested on a server equipped with an Intel(R) Xeon(R) Platinum 8163 CPU @ 2.50GHz, 128GB RAM, and NVIDIA Tesla V100 SXM2.
-The Adam optimizer\cite{kingma2014adam} is utilized with an initial learning rate of 0.001.
-In case the training loss fails to decrease within 5 epochs, the learning rate is halved.
-The default number of epochs is set to 50.
-During the process of flow motion feature extraction, all videos are down-sampled to a frame rate of 16fps for ensuring consistent feature dimensions.
-Following standard practice, we split the database into train and test sets at an 80\%-20\% ratio.
-To assess the stability of the QoE model, we randomly perform 10 content-based splits and record their average result as the final performance.
+The Adam optimizer~\cite{kingma2014adam} is utilized with an initial learning rate of $0.001$.
+In case the training loss fails to decrease within $5$ epochs, the learning rate is halved.
+The default number of epochs is set to $50$.
+During the process of optiacl flow motion feature extraction, all videos are down-sampled to a frame rate of 16fps for ensuring consistent feature dimensions.
+Following standard practice, we split the database into train and test sets at an $80$\%-$20$\% ratio.
+To assess the stability of the QoE model, we randomly perform $10$ content-based splits and record their average result as the final performance.
 Specifically, for the WaterlooSQoE-IV database, we performed content-based splitting five times due to the limited availability of only 5 source videos in the database.
+It is important to note that, to ensure fairness in the evaluation, video reconstruction was performed for all compared models.
+To ensure fairness in evaluation, we performed frame duplication for the video reconstruction module in all other compared models.